osohq/oso/docs/content/python/guides/enforcement/field.md

     user.is_admin;
 ```

-If you have trouble listing all fields in your Polar policy files, and you'd
+Or, if you have trouble listing all fields in your Polar policy files, and you'd
 prefer to list fields in your application code, you can also use a constant
 defined on the class, like this: